 This retreat is something that is near and dear to her heart.
 In high school Casey joined It’s A Girl Thing expressive arts group after being diagnosed with PTSD and Bipolar Disorder.
 "The love and guidance provided by this group allowed me to blossom into the woman I am now: fearless and healthy."

-Rachel Spear is a MSW student at Fordham University.
-She has been on the client side of both group and individual therapy and now is learning about the theories on the professional level.
+Rachel Spear, LCSW from Fordham University, joined the IGT team in 2015.
+Rachel co-facilitates weekly IGT expressive arts support groups and offers individual therapy to teens in the Montgomery office.
 She enjoys expressive arts, meeting new people, and photography.
 Rachel appreciates the level of complexity and diversity each individual has to offer, and wishes to celebrate each person's truth.
 Because she actively works to see the beauty in every person, Rachel believes self love and self care are not selfish, but selfless, and the key to freedom.
-This is Rachel's 2nd year with It's a Girl Thing! and she is excited to be a part of the summer retreats!
+This is Rachel's 3rd year with It's a Girl Thing! and she is excited to be a part of the summer retreats!

 Emma Elisabeth is a young woman on a mission to transform through writing, supported by the beautiful Hudson River Valley.
 She fell in love with language at an early age, seeking to capture the spark in everyday life.
 Her inspiration stems from children’s shining faces, the smells of the forest, and anything that she can create with her hands.
 You may find her journaling in red ink, cooking a nourishing meal, or teaching yoga ~ doing her best to share her passions with others.
 You can find her on her: https://emmaelisabethmurphy.wordpress.com/ or on https://instagram.com/cardinalmuse

-Sarah-Rose is a licensed social worker who received her degree from the University of Albany in 2014.
+SarahRose is a licensed social worker who received her degree from the University of Albany in 2014.
 She decided to become a helper at 7-years-old when she volunteered at a soup kitchen in Berkeley, California where she grew up.
-Since that time, she has devoted her life to the field of social work and began a co-facilitator for It’s a Girl Thing in 2008.
+Since that time, she has devoted her life to the field of social work.
+We are grateful to have Sarah as a part of our IGT team, working with individual teens and and co-facilitating It’s a Girl Thing in our New Paltz office.
 She specializes in work with children and families experiencing any of the hardships of life and works as a therapist for the Institute of Family Health.
-Sarah-Rose believes everyone has the capacity to heal themselves given the right guidance and support.
+SarahRose believes everyone has the capacity to heal themselves given the right guidance and support.
 She loves being outdoors hiking in the woods, crafting, indoor gardening or cooking in the kitchen.
 She feels there’s nothing better than connecting to your inner spirit through nature.